amnahkhatun/frontend-prep-cheatsheet/README.md

 2. Target
 3. Bubbling

-there are two types og Event propagation
+there are two types of Event propagation

 - Event bubbling (Goes from child to parent to grandparent, used by microsoft)
 - Event capturing (Goes from grandparent to parent to child, used by netscape)